kyma-project/kyma/docs/operation-guides/50-kiali-grafana.md

 ---
 title: Access and Expose Kiali and Grafana
-type: Configuration
 ---

 By default, Kyma does not expose Kiali and Grafana.
 However, you can still access them using port forwarding.
-Also, read [Expose Kyma UIs securely](http://tbd) to learn how to expose Kiali and Grafana securely using an identity provider of your choice.
+If you want to expose Kiali and Grafana securely, use an identity provider of your choice.
+The following example uses OAuth as identity provider.

-### Prerequisites
+## Prerequisites

 - You have defined the kubeconfig file for your cluster as default (see [Kubernetes: Organizing Cluster Access Using kubeconfig Files](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/)).
+- To expose the services securely with OAuth, you have a registered OAuth application with one of the [supported providers](https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/oauth_provider#github-auth-provider).

+## Access Kiali and Grafana

+### Steps

+1. To forward a local port to a port on the service's Pod, run the following command:

 <div tabs>
   <details>